arahmitz/adamblogstuff/content/posts/202505-skeletonhierarchy_blender/index.md

 I might add these cases to my script, but for the demonstration purpose let's say that we have a set way of creating bones in our team & everyone is following the naming conventions.

 ### Ready script
-So here it is, a script to build a game-ready skeletal hierarchy out of bones
+So here it is, a script to build a game-ready skeletal hierarchy
 ```python
 import bpy